sahajoydeep2002/BC-Verifier/README.md

-# BTCert
+# BC Verifier
-BTCert authenticates academic certificates by means of a digital receipt that allows immediate verification by third parties.
-BTCert is inspired by the open source project [Blockcerts](https://www.blockcerts.org/).
-As in Blockcerts, BTCert issues a digital credential by sending a Bitcoin transaction from the awarding institution to the recipient/certificate owner.
+BC Verifier authenticates academic certificates by means of a digital receipt that allows immediate verification by third parties.
+BC Verifier is inspired by the open source project [Blockcerts](https://www.blockcerts.org/).
+As in Blockcerts, BC Verifier issues a digital credential by sending a Bitcoin transaction from the awarding institution to the recipient/certificate owner.
 As illustrated in Figure 1, a set of hash value of certificates would be attached to the Bitcoin transaction when Alice paid 5 BTC to Tom.
-By the design of BTCert, Alice replaces the note "thank you" by the Merkle root corresponding a group of certificates.
-Then, BTCert allows an independent verifier to check the authenticity of such certificates by retreiving the hash value from the Bitcoin blockchain and comparing it to the local receipt.
+By the design of BC Verifier, Alice replaces the note "thank you" by the Merkle root corresponding a group of certificates.
+Then, BC Verifier allows an independent verifier to check the authenticity of such certificates by retreiving the hash value from the Bitcoin blockchain and comparing it to the local receipt.

 ![](src/main/resources/static/images/metaphor.png)
 *Figure 1.
-Working mechanism of BTCerts/Blockcerts*
+Working mechanism of BC Verifiers/Blockcerts*

-BTCert uses additional cryptographic techniques to improve robustness and availability of the credentials issuing operation.
-BTCert uses multiple signatures to improve on the security of digital credentials issuing.
-BTCert adds a revocation mechanism based on BTC address to revoke a certificate more reliably, and establishing a secure federated identity aimed at verifying the awarding institution's identity.
-The core cryptographic parts of BTCert are implemented in JavaScript, which made it possible to handle all the sensitive data on the client side (browser).
-In other words, BTCert never transfers nor stores any sensitive data such as private keys on the server side.
+BC Verifier uses additional cryptographic techniques to improve robustness and availability of the credentials issuing operation.
+BC Verifier uses multiple signatures to improve on the security of digital credentials issuing.
+BC Verifier adds a revocation mechanism based on BTC address to revoke a certificate more reliably, and establishing a secure federated identity aimed at verifying the awarding institution's identity.
+The core cryptographic parts of BC Verifier are implemented in JavaScript, which made it possible to handle all the sensitive data on the client side (browser).
+In other words, BC Verifier never transfers nor stores any sensitive data such as private keys on the server side.

 ## Prototype workflow
-For helping the readers to have a better understanding of BTCert, we created a prototype model workflow from four primary roles, including student, checker, issuer, system and employer.
+For helping the readers to have a better understanding of BC Verifier, we created a prototype model workflow from four primary roles, including student, checker, issuer, system and employer.
 The prototype workflow is shown in figure 2 below.
 ![](src/main/resources/static/images/workflowPrototype.png)
 *Figure 2.
 Workflow of prototype.*